Great North Woods NH Covered Bridges

 Location: Northwest of NH Rte110, Stark Village

 Paddleford truss.
 Originally, this bridge had a center pier, floods had carried this away.
-Tow laminated arches were later added to eliminate the pier.
+Two laminated arches were later added to eliminate the pier.
 Rebuilt in 1949, and again in 1954 as a 2-span with steel stringers, which made it possible to remove the arches.

 inns | hotels | resorts | rentals | attractions | dining | real estate